and welcome to a new episode of the most bestest German grammar course on the entire freaking planet.

 (I don’t know how one has/I have to do that.)

 - Ich weiß nicht, wie man/ich das macht/mache.

 - I do not know when to stop.

-- I do not know when one has to stop.
+(I do not know when one stops.)

 - Ich weiß nicht, wann man aufhört.